Quantum-elastic bump on a surface

-Please, keep these equations in mind in order to see the emerging equivalence between quantum and elastic properties.
+Equation (\ref{Schrodinger for surface}) will be used subsequently to show the correspondence between quantum and elastic properties.

 Now we turn to the elastic energy of the membrane.
 The shape of membranes is due to the curvature of the membrane considered as a regular two-dimensional surface embedded in the Euclidean three-dimensional space.
-The elastic free energy of a piece of membrane is expressed in terms of the curvature invariant: the Gaussian curvature.
+The elastic free energy of a piece of membrane is expressed in terms its curvature and surface energy $\lambda$ (akin to surface tension) which depends on the area of that surface.
+There are two types of curvature that characterize a surface: mean curvature $H$ and gaussian curvature $K.$ Only the mean curvature contributes to the elastic energy of the surface.
+On a surface with a given topology, integral over the surface of the gaussian curvature (via the Gauss-Bonnet theorem) is a constant, which depends on the genus (number of holes in the surface) of that surface.When varying the surface energy this constant does not contribute to the outcome.
+For closed surfaces the surface energy may also depend on the volume enclosed and the difference in pressure between the inside and the outside.
 The shape equation for the equilibrium conformation of membranes arises from a minimization argument.

-The functional for the shape energy due to Ou-Yang and Helfrich is\cite{Helfrich}
+The functional for the shape energy due to Ou-Yang and Helfrich is \cite{Helfrich}

 where $c_0$ is the spontaneous curvature of the membrane's surface, $k_c$ is the bending rigidity of the membrane, $\lambda$ is the membrane's tensile strength or surface tension, $\Delta p$ is the pressure difference between the upper and lower sides of the membrane.